ntgr8r/roo-code-pouch/README.md

 # roo-code-pouch
-AI-assisted checklist of action items that a user should perform to maximize the performance of Roo-Code, with implementation hints / details / examples for each
+A pouch full of AI-assisted action items that a user could perform to maximize the performance of Roo-Code, with implementation hints / details / examples for each